jlf599/JetstreamAPITutorial/README.md

 sudo su -
 ```

-Find the new volume on the headnode with (most likely it will mount as sdb).
+Find the new volume on the instance with (most likely it will mount as sdb).
 The command is:

 ```
 dmesg | grep sd